-Puglia is a region of southern Italy that makes up the ‘heel’ of the country’s boot.
-The region is becoming an increasingly popular destination.
-While still maintaining a sense of peace and authentic Italian charm that has become lost in many popular tourist areas.
+This southern Italian region makes up the ‘heel’ of the country’s boot.
+The region is becoming an increasingly popular destination while maintaining a sense of peace and authentic Italian charm that has become lost in many popular tourist areas.

 The Best Places to Visit in Puglia, Italy

 Wondering where to go during your Puglia itinerary?
 Here is our list of the best destinations to see whilst in Puglia.